Which NutriSource Grain Free Wet Recipes Get

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other canned dog foods.

 Even when you consider the protein-boosting effect of the chickpeas and brewers yeast, this looks like the profile of a wet product containing a significant amount of meat.

-However, with 66% of the total calories in our example coming from fat versus just 30% from protein, some recipes may not be suitable for every animal.
+However, with 66% of the total calories in our example coming from fat versus just 30% from protein, some recipes may not be suitable for pets on a low fat diet.

-NutriSource Grain Free is a canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.
+NutriSource Grain Free is a canned dog food using a significant amount of named meats as its dominant source of animal protein.
+Unfortunately, because of its unusually high fat-to-protein ratio, this product may not be suitable for some animals and thus earns only 4 stars.

-The following automated list (if present) includes all dog food recalls since 2009 related to NutriSource.
+The following automated list (if present) includes all dog food recalls related to NutriSource through December 2023.